Azrealy/todo-command-manager/README.md

 ```

 ## Add todo task
 When use the `add` sub-command text type arguments should be given.
+When implement todo creation, the `Created` time will be record.
 ```bash
 $todo add "Say Hello."
 Task has been added successfully.